celer-network/sgn-networks/sgn-testnet-3001/README.md

 - `Slash execution: disabled.` Slash events are logged but not executed.
 - `Reward distribution: enabled.`
 - `Minimal validator staking pool size: 10,000 CELR.`
-- `Slash timeout: 100.` The mainchain locking block time for funds to be potentially slashed.
+- `Slash timeout: 100.` The mainchain block time for tokens to be locked in unbonding status.
 - `Maximum validator number: 11.`

 Full mainchain and sidechain states and parameters can be queried through the [mainchain contract](https://ropsten.etherscan.io/address/0x92d1f7266464b6a22f0e0749a310bf97b168e7e0#readContract) and the sidechain validator CLI.